Spain

 1. Get back to nature on the way to the beach

 There are a number of forests across the island, but our top tip is to head to the island’s less-populated northeast side, specifically towards the village of Sant Joan De Labritja.
-Five miles north of there (and through a wonderfully cool and fragrant pine forest) you’ll eventually find yourself at Cala d’en Serra, a beautifully secluded horseshoe-shaped bay surrounded by steep cliffs and offering some of the clearest water in Ibiza for swimming and snorkelling.
+Five miles north of there (and through a wonderfully calm and fragrant pine forest), you’ll eventually find yourself at Cala d’en Serra, a beautifully secluded horseshoe-shaped bay surrounded by steep cliffs and offering some of the clearest water in Ibiza for swimming and snorkelling.

 2. Take in some tipsy delights